 Microsoft Office, FTP clients, MyGateway, Firefox and Internet Explorer.
 Course instructors or tutors can provide assistance on course specific applications such as SPSS, Visual Basic, Maple, and SAS.

-Instructional Computing uses PaperCut NG to help manage the printing in the lab and classroom environments.
+Instructional Support Services uses PaperCut NG to help manage the printing in the lab and classroom environments.
 PaperCut will assist Instructional Computing in understanding the academic printing needs of students.

 PaperCut provides feedback to students on how many pages are in each print job, as well as a history of the print jobs they have sent.
 There are also features that will allow users to see what their print jobs environmental impact is on trees, carbon, and energy.